Home exercises for people with a disability

 As with any kind of physical activity, start slowly and gradually build up the time and intensity of your workouts, and don't forget to warm up, cool down and have fun!

 On The Move at home

+Want to move more at home?
 Activity Alliance, a charity which works to make sport more inclusive, has exercise advice, workouts, videos and activity guides to support disabled people to move more while at home.

-National disability sport organisation LimbPower has launched a number of new resources to support amputees and people with limb difference to stay fit and healthy at home.
+LimbPower has launched a number of new resources to support amputees and people with limb difference to stay fit and healthy at home.
 The resources have been developed with coaches and healthcare professionals with a special interest in working with amputees and individuals with limb difference.

 You can find the resources by joining the Facebook groups LimbPower Stay In Stay Active and LimbPower Juniors Stay In Stay Active and on the LimbPower website.
-Share what you're doing st home to encourage others using the hashtags #LimbPowerShare and #StayInWorkOut
+Share what you're doing at home to encourage others using the hashtags #LimbPowerShare and #StayInWorkOut

 RMR Rehabilitation is running online group exercise classes for people who have wheelchairs or need a chair as support.
 All the classes are led by fully qualified instructors who have experience in working with clients with neurological conditions and individuals who have a wheelchair or mobility issues.

 To stay active at home during lockdown, those with wheelchairs can take advantage of several resources and home workouts.

 The national charity for wheelchair sport has created a series of videos demonstrating some simple but effective exercises.
 These exercises can be done in the home or outside, and can be easily adapted to suit any ability.